paulness/gatsby-starter-personal-blog/content/posts/2017-10-28--unary-numeral-linked-list-of-numbers/index.md

 ---
 title: Representing numbers, using sticks and stones.
-subTitle: In this post we will be experimenting with storing a list of numbers in a data structure, underpinned by linked lists.
-Each number will be determined by it's distance from the puddle (0), sticks will represent the presence of a number.
+subTitle: In this post, we will be experimenting with storing a list of numbers in a data structure, underpinned by linked lists.
+We determine the value for each given number by its distance from the puddle (0), sticks will represent the presence of a number.
 An interactive demonstration built in React JS will allow you to play around with this.
 cover: AdobeStock_80967783.jpeg
 category: data structures
 ---

-> Can numbers really be represented with just sticks and stones?
+> Can you represent numbers with just sticks and stones?
 Decimal numbers, negative numbers?
 What kind of weird 'stone age' data structure is this?

-In this blog post I will touching on subjects that are rarely discussed.
-We will be investigating a strange data structure, for learning purposes we will be using sticks and stones.
+In this blog post, I will be touching on subjects in fun and different way.
+We will be investigating a strange data structure, for learning purposes, we will be using sticks and stones.

 * Numbers can indeed be represented using sticks and stones *
 * All numbers in this strange formation are by definition 'in order', no need for sorting algorithms here

-_* This demonstration only supports decimal values with 1 digit of precision.
-It is certainly possible to modify this code and leverage the positional nature of the lists to provide additional precision._
+_* This demonstration only supports decimal values with one digit of precision.
+It is possible to modify this code yourself later and leverage the positional nature of the lists to provide additional precision._

 Before continuing, I recommend that you fiddle around with the numbers in the following demonstration: